Buy a Pair, Give a Pair

 How it works

 2.5 billion people around the world need glasses but don’t have access to them; of these, 624 million cannot effectively learn or work due to the severity of their visual impairment.

 To help address this problem, we work with a handful of partners worldwide to ensure that for every pair of Warby Parker glasses purchased, a pair of glasses is distributed to someone in need.
 There are two models we employ:

-1) Empowering adult men and women with training opportunities to administer basic eye exams and sell glasses for ultra-affordable prices.
+1) Empowering people to administer basic eye exams and sell glasses at ultra-affordable prices.
 (This accounts for the majority of our distribution.)

-2) Directly giving vision care and glasses to school-age children in their classrooms, where teachers are often the first to spot issues
+2) Directly giving vision care and glasses to those in need, via cross-sector partnerships

 The power of one pair